 - Do not break, crush, or chew extended-release tablets or capsules--swallow them whole.
 Chewable aspirin tablets may be chewed, crushed, or dissolved in a liquid.

-- Before this medication is prescribed, tell your doctor if you are allergic to aspirin, ibuprofen, or naproxen.
+- Tell your doctor if you are allergic to aspirin, ibuprofen, or naproxen.

 - Aspirin should never be taken in place of other medications or treatments recommended by your doctor.

-- Do not drink alcoholic beverages while taking this medication.
+- Do not drink alcoholic beverages while taking aspirin.
 Taking aspirin with alcohol increases the chance of stomach bleeding.

 Are there any side effects?

-Yes, aspirin does have side effects.
-Some common side effects include nausea, upset stomach, nervousness, and trouble sleeping.
+Some common side effects of aspirin include nausea, upset stomach, nervousness, and trouble sleeping.
 Call your doctor if any of these symptoms become severe or do not go away.

 If you have any of the following side effects, contact your doctor right away:

 - Severe stomach pain or heartburn

 - Any signs of unusual bleeding, such as blood in the urine or stools, nosebleeds, any unusual bruising, heavy bleeding from cuts, black tarry stools, coughing up of blood, unusually heavy menstrual bleeding or unexpected vaginal bleeding, vomit that looks like coffee grounds